Ukraine's power, water supplies under Russian attack again

 In the past week alone, more than 100 self-destructing Iranian-made drones have slammed into power plants, sewage treatment plants, residential buildings, bridges and other targets in urban areas, Ukraine’s Foreign Ministry said.

+Foreign Minister Dmytro Kuleba proposed cutting all diplomatic ties with Tehran over the drones, saying: “Since Iran has become an accomplice in Russia’s aggression and crimes on our territory, we will take a clear and honest stand.”

-In a televised address on Monday night, Zelenskyy said Russia is using the drones because it is losing ground in the war.
+Zelenskyy, in a televised address Monday night, said Russia is using the drones because it is losing ground in the war.

 “Russia doesn’t have any chance on the battlefield, and it tries to compensate for its military defeats with terror,” he said.
 “Why this terror?
 To put pressure on us, on Europe, on the entire world.”

+Ukrainian troops have made gains in recent weeks in a seven-week counteroffensive in the south and east.

-Zelenskyy’s tweet ruling out talks with Putin wasn’t the first time he’s said that he won’t negotiate with the Russian leader.
-Russia and Ukraine held several rounds of talks in the first month after Moscow’s invasion but they fell apart.
-The Kremlin has said talks could only be possible if Ukraine meets Russian demands and accepts its land-grabs of Ukrainian territory.
-Ukraine has flatly ruled out talks on those terms
+Zelenskyy’s tweet ruling out talks with Putin wasn’t the first time he’s said he won’t negotiate with the Russian leader.
+Russia and Ukraine held several rounds of talks in the first month after Moscow’s invasion in February, but those fell apart.
+The Kremlin has said talks could only be possible if Ukraine meets Russian demands and accepts its land grabs of Ukrainian territory.
+Ukraine has flatly ruled out talks on those terms.

 In other developments: